The sweet mailroom lady wearing antlers played "The Old Gray Mare" on her harmonica. |

 It's the kind of coordination that Messick got used to after managing newspaper deadlines and demands for 40 years.

-actually get your story on the front page.
-But you do
+When you retire as newspaper publisher, you don't actually get your story on the front page.
+But you do get a fake one presented at your luncheon. |

 For his part, Steve acknowledged this loyalty, many sticking with the operation for over 20 years.
 "Either this is a wonderful place to work," he quipped.
 "Or I just had low expectations."